angelhof/angelhof.github.io/_drafts/2019-03-04-an_optimality_theory_of_concurrency_control_for_databases.md

 **QUESTION: How do we find a serializable schedule in the first place???**

-In [Papadimitriou 78] it is shown that for some transaction systems of restricted syntax, although serialization is intractable (**I guess because all the different serial orderings are exponentially many**), it can be **approximated** by more restrictive schedulers.
+In [[Papadimitriou 1978](#papadimitriou-1978)] it is shown that for some transaction systems of restricted syntax, although serialization is intractable (**I guess because all the different serial orderings are exponentially many**), it can be **approximated** by more restrictive schedulers.
 (See also [Papadimitriou 77]).
 So in practice, we cannot even expect to get a scheduler with performance P = SR(T).

 --------------------------------------------------------------------------------------------------